 Cleaning

-For a wax based lube to work, all traces of the previous lube should be cleaned off your chain, cassette, chainrings and jockey wheels if you want to get the best results.
+For a wax-based lube to work, all traces of the previous lube should be cleaned off your chain, cassette, chainrings and jockey wheels beforehand.
 It’s hard to overstate how important this step is, and it applies to brand new chains as well.

 Basic clean

-If you’re pushed for time, or aren’t super confident in removing your chain/cassette/chainrings for cleaning, the easiest option is to bring it in to us for a proper clean.
-However, if you’d prefer to do a basic clean yourself, you can get a little clamp on chain cleaner like the Park Tool CM-5.3, fill it with degreaser, clamp it on and spin the pedals backwards until your arm gets tired.
-Rinse the chain with water, then do another clean with dish soap + water, then rinse again.
-That, plus scrubbing the cassette and chainrings will be better than nothing and you’ll still get some of the benefits of the wax lube, but it will turn black pretty quick.
-It’s better than chucking it on top of your existing wet lube, but a lot worse than a deep clean.
+If you’re pushed for time, or aren’t super confident in removing your chain, cassette and chainrings for cleaning, your easiest option is to bring it in for a proper clean.
+However, if you’d prefer to do a basic clean yourself, you can get a little clamp-on chain cleaner like the Park Tool CM-5.3, fill it with a good degreaser like Ceramicspeed UFO Clean, clamp it on and spin the pedals backwards until your arm gets tired.
+Rinse the chain with water, then do another clean with dish soap and water, then rinse again.
+This, plus scrubbing the cassette and chainrings, will be better than nothing and you’ll still get some of the wax lube's benefits, but without a proper clean, it will still turn black pretty quick and the wax won't adhere like it should.

 Deep clean

-The deep clean basically boils down to as follows:
+The off bike deep clean boils down to as follows:

 Applying the lube